Boy Scouts of America – Robo-Knot

 The robots are controlled using input from the Leap Motion Controller, a USB sensor.
 Hand movements are converted into a network of coordinate positions which control robot movements.
 The user interface also uses these points and swipes like a touch screen.
 Pinchers at the ends of the robot arms are activated by pinching together the index finger and thumb.

-Start the video below to watch the double overhand knot.
+Start the video to the right to watch the double overhand knot.

-The Robo-Knot has been a hit with kids and scouts of all ages.
+The Robo-Knot has been a hit with kids and Scouts of all ages.
 Although great for troop meetings, at more than 1000 lbs we don’t recommend taking it on hikes or campouts.
-If you have an idea for a project let us know about it in the form below.